 Trusted Expertise in the Pulp & Paper Industry

-ALS - Columbia supports environmental programs for the pulp and paper industry.
+ALS Environmental supports environmental programs for the pulp and paper industry.
 We participate in wood product and pulp and paper industry organizations such as the National Council for Air and Stream Improvement (NCASI) and the Recycled Paperboard Technical Association (RPTA).
 Our client list includes more than 63 pulp, paper and wood industry companies for which we have performed work at more than 150 specific mills throughout the country.
 Analytical project involvement includes routine National Pollutant Discharge Elimination System (NPDES) testing; influent and effluent water chemical and biological characterization; hazardous waste analysis; air quality analysis in support of the Clean Air Act; groundwater and landfill monitoring; and process and product chemical characterization, including analysis of sludges, liquors, boiler ash, and finished products.

 Cluster Rule Compounds and Chlorinated Phenolics

-ALS - Columbia has extensive experience in the analysis of adsorbable organic halides procedure (Method 1650 C) and the chlorinated phenols procedure (Method 1653 A) as required under the scope of analyses for organic compounds for the pulp and paper industry (Cluster Rules).
-ALS - Columbia was one of five laboratories that contributed to the method validation studies sponsored by the EPA and NCASI, West Coast Regional Center, under the SAS contract (COLUMB-0135) for EPA Method 1650 (Adsorbable Organic Halogens) and EPA Method 1653 (Chlorinated Phenolics by In-Situ Acetylation).
+ALS Environmental has extensive experience in the analysis of adsorbable organic halides procedure (Method 1650 C) and the chlorinated phenols procedure (Method 1653 A) as required under the scope of analyses for organic compounds for the pulp and paper industry (Cluster Rules).
+ALS Environmental was one of five laboratories that contributed to the method validation studies sponsored by the EPA and NCASI, West Coast Regional Center, under the SAS contract (COLUMB-0135) for EPA Method 1650 (Adsorbable Organic Halogens) and EPA Method 1653 (Chlorinated Phenolics by In-Situ Acetylation).
 The laboratory also provided input on method deficiencies.
 Work under that contract required meticulous adherence to quality assurance/quality control (QA/QC) as well as strict data documentation and reporting procedures.
 The laboratory's data were judged among the best for the Method 1653 validation studies.
 Approximately 80 percent of the data used in the original study originated in our Kelso, Washington, laboratory.
-Since 1995, ALS - Columbia has performed thousands of Cluster Rule analyses.
+Since 1995, ALS Environmental has performed thousands of Cluster Rule analyses.

 Recycled Paperboard Technical Association